zio/zio/docs/datatypes/core/runtime.md

 Whenever we write a ZIO program, we create a ZIO effect from ZIO constructors plus using its combinators.
 We are building a blueprint.
 ZIO effect is just a data structure that describes the execution of a concurrent program.
 So we end up with a tree data structure that contains lots of different data structures combined together to describe what the ZIO effect should do.
 This data structure doesn't do anything, it is just a description of a concurrent program.

-So the most thing we should keep in mind when we are working with a functional effect system like ZIO is that when we are writing code, printing a string onto the console, reading a file, querying a database, and so forth; We are just writing a workflow or blueprint of an application.
+So the most important thing we should keep in mind when we are working with a functional effect system like ZIO is that when we are writing code, printing a string onto the console, reading a file, querying a database, and so forth; We are just writing a workflow or blueprint of an application.
 We are just building a data structure.

-So how ZIO run these workflows?
+So how can ZIO run these workflows?
 This is where ZIO Runtime System comes into play.
 Whenever we run an `unsaferun` function, the Runtime System is responsible to step through all the instructions described by the ZIO effect and execute them.

 To simplify everything, we can think of a Runtime System like a black box that takes both the ZIO effect (`ZIO[R, E, A]`) and its environment (`R`), it will run this effect and then will return its result as an `Either[E, A]` value.